 Antique Chinese Bronze Standing Buddha Figure on Lotus Platform Upon a Turtle

-This tall sectional bronze Buddha is standing atop a lotus base, further surmounted on a dragon turtle.
+This unusual and tall sectional bronze Buddha is standing atop a lotus base, further surmounted on a dragon turtle.
 Figure wears traditional long flowing robes, with typical hair and elongated earlobes.

 An elaborate Mandorla is behind the figure exhibiting incised detailing.